ssoehdata/FORTRAN/FortranSciEng_Chapman_4thEd/README.md

-# GTFortran
+# Fortran for Scientists and Engineers
 ![Fortran](https://a11ybadges.com/badge?logo=fortran)

-Working through the Guide to Fortran for Scientists and Engineers, Chapman 4th Edition.
+Working through the Guide to Fortran for Scientists and Engineers, Stephen J. Chapman 4th Edition.

 </div>